weizman/temp-website/page-what-is-a-realm-in-js.md

 Both the "declarative environment" and the "object environment" together are what the mentioned global execution environment is composed of.

-The "object environment", in addition to the above, also provides all of what are known as "builtin globals" due to its base object being what is known as the "global object".
+The "object environment", in addition to the above, also provides all of what are known as ["builtin global objects"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects) due to its base object being what is known as the "global object".

 ### 2) A [global object](https://tc39.es/ecma262/#sec-global-object) (and [intrinsic objects](https://tc39.es/ecma262/#sec-well-known-intrinsic-objects))